 This 2-year study utilized de‐identified health insurance claims data to describe the range of medical conditions experienced by children with autism spectrum disorder (ASD) and the health outcomes of the children and their families.
 The study addressed a significant gap in the empirical knowledge base about the trajectories of health outcomes and utilization of healthcare services among children with ASD, their siblings, and their parents.

-Goals of the study included:
+Goals of the study follow:

-- Describe the baseline characteristics of children with ASD and their families and assess the accuracy of the ASD diagnoses within the study population.
+- Describe the baseline characteristics of children with ASD and their families, and assess the accuracy of the ASD diagnoses within the study population.

-- Examine the health outcomes of children with ASD and their families, including adverse medical outcomes and the progression of these outcomes over time, and compare these outcomes to those of demographically matched controls.
+- Examine the health outcomes of children with ASD and their families, including adverse medical outcomes and the progression of these outcomes over time, and compare these outcomes with those of demographically matched controls.

-- Quantify the health care utilization of children with ASD and their families over time, including inpatient and outpatient health care and behavioral care, and compare utilization with controls.
+- Quantify the healthcare utilization of children with ASD and their families over time, including inpatient and outpatient healthcare and behavioral care, and compare utilization with controls.

 - Investigate the potential value of administrative databases for future studies of risk factors associated with ASD.